eq19/feed/_drafts/multiplication_zone.md

 ```
 [![parsering](https://user-images.githubusercontent.com/36441664/74591731-f5cfe300-504c-11ea-9e04-d814c57aa969.png)](https://www.eq19.com/exponentiation)

-You may see this scheme is build by 3 (three) layers where the next layer will continue the primes object by carrying the tensor of prime [31 and 71](https://gist.github.com/eq19/0ce5848f7ad62dc46dedfaa430069857#primes-platform) of previous layer.
+You may see this scheme is build by 3 (three) layers where the next layer will continue the primes object by carrying the tensor of _primes 43 and 71_ of previous layer.

 So then a question is arised.
 Where is this vector flowing in the 18s?<br>
 Let's discuss it first with the _[exponentiation zones](https://www.eq19.com/exponentiation/)_.